Beinsezii/i3blocks-widgets-rs/README.md

 Note that these are my projects for learning Rust, so don't expect me to be Hackerman™.

 ## nvidia-status
 Shows lots of information for Nvidia GPUs.
+Needs `nvidia-smi` installed.
 - Changes color based on GPU status.
 - Many flags for which stats to show.